byterubpay/byterub-site/_posts/2017-08-13-logs-for-the-Community-meeting-held-on-2017-08-13.md

 **\<moneromax>** and how do we propose to measure ROI?
 **\<4matter>** 30 million people play Overwatch
 **\<4matter>** approx.
-**\<cryptochangement>** I personally think that the pro-gaming community has a lot of people that would be interested in BTC/Monero so if we are going to do a sponsorship, this would actually be a pretty good audience
+**\<cryptochangement>** I personally think that the pro-gaming community has a lot of people that would be interested in BTC/ByteRub so if we are going to do a sponsorship, this would actually be a pretty good audience
 **\<sn0wmonster>** for 9 years i've wqatched bitcoiners embarrass themselves with sponsorships, advertisements, and in the end, NEWS was the only real seller.
-**\<sn0wmonster>** If you want to promote Monero, start thinking like stock traders
+**\<sn0wmonster>** If you want to promote ByteRub, start thinking like stock traders
 **\<sn0wmonster>** contact the news outlets and give them interviews
 **\<sn0wmonster>** tell them stories, give them exclusives
 **\<ffnopeg>** how big/small is Overwatch compared to Dota or LoL?
 I guess those other cannot be sponsored by monero